mwvgroup/pwv_kpno/1.0.0/examples/html/_sources/correcting_spectra.rst.txt

 For demonstration purposes, assume you wish to correct an observation that was taken through an airmass of 1.5 on December 15, 2013, at 05:35:00 UTC.
-Furthermore, assume that this observed spectrum has a wavelength resolution of 16 Angstroms.
 The binned transmission function corresponding to this observation is given by:

 .. code-block:: python
     :linenos: